-1. Many people do not have the cash up front to buy a package.
+But not everyone has the cash up front to pay for a big package.

 Monthly memberships ensure two things: